ProjectPythia/pythia-foundations/foundations/github/github-setup-advanced.md

 ## GitHub secure key generation

 When you signed up for your free account on [GitHub](https://github.com), you established a _user id_ and its corresponding _password_.
-Many of the repositories that GitHub servers are readable from anywhere, not even requiring a GitHub account.
+Many of the repositories that GitHub serves are readable from anywhere, not even requiring a GitHub account.

 However, especially when you use the `git` command-line interface to access a GitHub-hosted repo, there are cases when you need to provide an additional set of login credentials, such as: